Splitting Symplectic Monodromy: The conifold and its inexact deformations

 \section{The conifold and its inexact deformations}

 The double bubble has a cousin, given by the `conifold quiver'

 with two vertices and two arrows in each direction.
 On the $B$-side this again is well-known as describing the derived category of sheaves on the small resolution of the ordinary double point, supported on the exceptional curve $\bP^1$.
-A better mirror geometry is provided by the space $Y = (\mathcal{O}(-1) \oplus \mathcal{O}(-1)) \backslash C$, where $\mathcal{O}(-1) \oplus \mathcal{O}(-1)$ is the small resolution of the threefold ordinary double point and $C$ is a smooth conic in the complement of the exceptional curve.
-The space $Y$ still admits a morphism $f: Y \to \bP^1$.
-To that one associates two categories For a symplectic model we now plumb two $T^*S^3$'s along a Hopf link; this is again an affine variety $X$, namely the complete intersection
+A better mirror geometry is provided by the space $Y = (\mathcal{O}(-1) \oplus \mathcal{O}(-1)) \setminus C$, where $\mathcal{O}(-1) \oplus \mathcal{O}(-1)$ is the small resolution of the threefold ordinary double point and $C$ is a smooth quadric in the complement of the exceptional curve.
+The space $Y$ still admits a morphism $f: Y \to \bP^1$, given by the restriction to $Y$ of the vector bundle projection.
+To $Y$ one associates two categories